expertDev-tech/ecommerce/README.md

-# Laravel E-Commerce Platform
+# Laravel Vue E-Commerce Platform

-A modern E-Commerce Admin Panel built with Laravel, Inertia.js, Vue.js, MySQL, and Tailwind CSS.
+A modern, scalable E-Commerce platform built with Laravel, Inertia.js, Vue.js, Tailwind CSS, and MySQL.

+The project is being developed using a module-by-module approach, focusing on building a production-ready Admin Panel first, followed by a complete Customer Storefront.

+---

 ## Tech Stack